patfinder/FPTCodeChallenge/README.md

-7. To run program directly from Visual Studio, you can set WEATHER_API_KEY by going to FPTCodeChallenge project setting > Debug, click on "Open debug launch profile UI" In the opened window, scroll to "Environment Variables" and enter name/value for WEATHER_API_KEY.
+7. To run program directly from Visual Studio, you can set WEATHER_API_KEY by going to
+> 1. FPTCodeChallenge project setting > Debug
+> 2. On right panel, click on "Open debug launch profile UI"
+> 3. In the opened window, scroll to "Environment Variables" section
+> 4. Enter name/value for WEATHER_API_KEY.

 ## Code Explanation